NovaByteTeam/novabyte-os/README.md

 ---

-*NovaByte OS is a passion project.
+*NovaByte OS is a  project.
 Built with care.*

-*v3 users: you're in good hands.
-Everyone else: you know where to find us.*